timtheteh/Profiler-and-Recommender-System/README.md

   - The inbuilt personalised pagerank algoritm in Neo4j is then run based on these source nodes as bias.
   - Nodes with 'Document' label will be filtered and the top N documents will be recommended to the user.
 - **User Recommendation**
-  - For now, each node in the graph will have a node embedding calculated for it using the inbuilt fastRP algorithm in Neo4j.
+  - For now, each node in the graph will have a node embedding calculated for it using the inbuilt node2vec algorithm in Neo4j. (https://neo4j.com/docs/graph-data-science/current/machine-learning/node-embeddings/node2vec/)
   - Nodes with 'User' label apart from the user in question will be recommended as the most similar users to be recommended (similar interests).

 # Testing and Results for Document Recommendations